-Pidbolyachnyy approached the court to defend his “honor, dignity and professional reputation” which has been allegedly harmed by the claims of the residents of Tulchyn Raion lead by four activists from Kleban, Zaozerne and Tulchyn.
-Pidbolyachnyy demands an apology and the concerned individuals to openly refute and acknowledge their previous claims as false accusation.
-The collective letter appeal to the Ukrainian President Petro Poroshenko states that Pidbolyachnyy “lobbies interests of the oligarch Yuriy Kosiuk”, the CEO of MHP.
-This open letter was published by one of the local media leading to court persecution of the involved journalist also.
+Pidbolyachnyy approached the court to defend his “honor, dignity, and professional reputation” which has been allegedly harmed by the claims of the residents of Tulchyn Raion lead by four activists from Kleban, Zaozerne ,and Tulchyn.
+Pidbolyachnyy demands an apology and the concerned individuals to openly refute and acknowledge their previous claims as false accusations.
+The collective letter appeal to the Ukrainian President Petro Poroshenko states that Pidbolyachnyy “lobbies interests of the oligarch Yuriy Kosiuk,” the CEO of MHP.
+This open letter was published by the local media leading up to court persecution of the involved journalist also.

-The MHP is one of the largest companies in the country and is active in all branches of agricultural industry.
-In 2016 the conglomerate gained $1,135 million USD with total profit exceeding $69 millions.
-Yuriy Kosiuk, the CEO of the Myronivsky Hliboproduct conglomerate is said to be a close companion to high state politicians and allegedly among the current richest Ukrainians.
-At the same time the MHP has been a target of accusations for environmental recklessness, even human rights violation.
+MHP is one of the largest companies in the country and is active in all branches of agricultural industry.
+In 2016, the conglomerate gained $1,135 million USD with total profit exceeding $69 millions.
+Yuriy Kosiuk, the CEO of the Myronivsky Hliboproduct conglomerate is said to be a close companion to high state politicians and among the current richest Ukrainians.
+At the same time, MHP has been a target of accusations for environmental recklessness and even human rights violations.

 Defenders gained support

-"We consider this lawsuit to be an attempt to pressure the local activists, who are having their principal position regarding the MHP,” says Tamara Kharchylava from Centre of Environmental Initiatives - Ecoaction. ”In this case we also see the disregard to the opinion of 1465 people, have signed the appeal,” she proclaims.
-The non-governmental organization Ecoaction have made a decision to take active part in this court case on the side of the activists.
+"We consider this lawsuit to be an attempt to pressure the local activists, who are standing their principal position regarding the MHP,” says Tamara Kharchylava from Centre of Environmental Initiatives - Ecoaction. ”In this case, we also see the disregard to the opinion of 1,465 people who have signed the appeal,” she proclaims.
+The non-governmental organization, Ecoaction, has made a decision to take an active part in this court case in support of the activists.

 Members of Ecoaction demonstrated in front of the Vinnytsia City Court in support of sued activists.
-They’ve brought a banner saying “Stop persecution of the activists”, and symbolically tapped up mouths to point out that the communities are not given the opportunity to speak out loud on socially significant topics.
+They brought a banner which said “Stop persecution of the activists,” and they symbolically taped the mouths to point out that the communities are not given the opportunity to speak out about socially significant topics.

 Violence linked company expanding to Europe